Shramkoweb/Portfolio/_posts/react-flexbox-grid.md

 This post is about how to create a flexbox-based grid component in React.
 The component should be reusable and painless to configure.

+> If you have problems coming up with class names, I have a selection of [common class names](/snippets/bem-classes#layout) on my blog

 ## Preparation

 Many of those who created components in React are familiar with